 Aged and Fermented Tea

-Proper matcha storage is a lot like other tea, but it's absolutely essential to store it in a dark air-tight tin to keep its freshness.
+Although it's believed that matcha won't necessarily spoil, the taste can be strongly affected by incorrect storing techniques.
+Matcha is so delicate that it's worth the extra effort to make sure it stays fresh.
 I've heard that some people store it in the refrigerator.
 If you do, I will caution you to make sure it's matcha meant to be used in the future.
 When you're ready to take it out of the refrigerator, it needs to sit at room temperature for a few hours to prevent sudden temperature changes.
 Sudden changes can cause condensation, which will increase humidity which can negatively affected matcha.

 The key to freshness in your tea is proper storage, whether you're drinking loose-leaf tea, aged tea, or matcha.
 Getting tea from a reputable source is also essential.
 Remember the words dark, cool, dry, air-tight when you’re storing your tea.
 At Hackberry Tea, we pride ourselves on offering premium and delicious teas.
 We only offer ceremonial grade matcha of the highest quality.
 So when you buy tea from us, make sure you store it properly so you can keep enjoying it over and over again without compromising flavor or health benefits.